hg1722/fashionista/README.md

 ### Conditional GAN *Rahul*

 Generative Adversarial Networks (GAN) are a popular deep learning architecture for training deep generative models.
 GANs, there is a discriminator network and a generator network.
 The generator is responsible for generating new samples that are ideally indistinguishable from real samples in the dataset.
 The discriminator is responsible for distinguishing between real samples and samples created by the generator.
 The discriminator and generator are trained at the same time in . an adversarial manner: improvements to the discriminator will hurt the performance of the generator and vice versa.
 One drawback of vanilla GANs is that it will generate random images from the domain.
 In tasks where we have class or attribute labels available, such as ours, it is desirable to be able to control what the GAN generates.
-Thus, we utilize the Conditional Generative Adversarial Network (CGAN), which as duced in 2014 ([https://arxiv.org/abs/1411.1784).
+Thus, we utilize the Conditional Generative Adversarial Network (CGAN), which was introduced in 2014 ([https://arxiv.org/abs/1411.1784).
 The CGAN allows one to introduce labels to the discriminator and generator such that one can generate samples conditioned on specific class-labels.
 Although there are several methods to condition GANs on class labels, the most often-used method by  CGANs is to introduce an embedding layer on the class labels, followed by a fully connected layer which scales the embedding layer to the size of the input image, such that it can be concatenated as an additional channel.
 CGANs can of course be used with any architecture, such as deep convolutional GANs (DCGANs).

 ### Conditional VAE *Rahul*

-Variational autoencoders (VAE) are powerful generative autoencoders that n
+Variational autoencoders (VAE) are powerful generative autoencoders that n   learn a latent representation for the input data.
+Utilizing variational inference and regularization techniques, VAEs learn latent representations with desirable properties, which allow for sampling new da

 ### Multi-Conditional GAN *Henry*